MelissaPabst/SavvyDAPython/Week1/Class3.md

 ```
 [This question in Stack Overflow resulted in an in-depth answer about how transpose() works.
 Read on if you want to learn about **strides**](https://stackoverflow.com/questions/32034237/how-does-numpys-transpose-method-permute-the-axes-of-an-array).

 In higher dimensions, say a 4D 2x3x4x5 array, the command array.T transposes the array into a 5x4x3x2 array.
-Element (i,j,k,l) in the original array maps to element (l,k,j,i) in the newly transposed array.
+Element (i, j, k, l) in the original array maps to element (l, k, j, i) in the newly transposed array.

 If we want to swap axes, there is a command for that as well: